unjs/hookable/README.md

 Used by class itself to **sequentially** call handlers of a specific hook.

+### `callHookWith (name, callFn)`

+If you need custom control over how hooks are called, you can provide a custom function that will receive an array of handlers of a specific hook.

 ### `deprecateHook (old, name)`

 Deprecate hook called `old` in favor of `name` hook.